-H.R.
-1427, like its predecessor, proposes a restructuring of GSE regulation.
-It would replace OFHEO with an independent agency, called the Federal Housing Finance Agency, which would have enhanced safety and soundness powers, similar to those of federal banking regulators.
+Both versions of H.R.
+3221 propose a restructuring of GSE regulation.
+They would replace OFHEO with an independent agency, called the Federal Housing Finance Agency, which would have enhanced safety and soundness powers, similar to those of federal banking regulators.
 Given the importance of the GSEs to the financial system, and the potential risks they pose, there is little support for keeping the GSE regulator inside HUD.
 Among the new powers would be the authority to set capital standards by order or regulation, to establish standards for the GSE portfolios, and to initiate receivership or liquidation proceedings for a failing GSE.

 Also included under the new agency's regulatory umbrella would be the Federal Home Loan Banks (FHLBs), which comprise one collective GSE, but have not experienced the kinds of problems and business shifts seen at Fannie and Freddie in recent years.
-(The bill refers to all GSEs - the FHLBs and Fannie and Freddie - as "regulated entities."
+(The bills refer to all GSEs - the FHLBs and Fannie and Freddie - as "regulated entities."
 In provisions that apply only to Fannie and Freddie, the term "enterprises" is used.)